kasargeant/warhorse/README.md

 When you run it in a project folder - if the folder is layout according to one of the conventions it recognises... then Warhorse will automatically:-

-* Bundle your files
+* Bundle/transpile your JS files,
-* Compress your assets
+* Minimise/optimize your stylesheets and scripts,
-* Document your project (API, test, coverage and linting)
+* Compress your project assets,
-* Minimise your scripts
+* Document almost everything...
+(API, test, coverage and linting)
-* Handle your versioning
+* Handle your versioning,
 * Package and publish your end-product (e.g. to NPM)

 ...and will keep watching and doing this - until you switch it off! ;)